Distinguished Educator Award

-Eligibility – All full-time COP faculty with at least three years of experience are eligible.
-Eligible faculty must have demonstrated significant and sustained contributions to teaching and learning.
+Eligibility – All full-time COP faculty at the rank of Associate Professor/Clinical Associate Professor or above who have demonstrated significant and sustained contributions to teaching and learning are eligible.

 Nominations – Nominations for the Distinguished Educator Award will be requested on an annual basis.
-Students, student organizations and faculty members will be invited to submit written nominations for the Distinguished Educator Award by the end of the Summer Semester.
+Students, student organizations and faculty members will be invited to submit written nominations for the Distinguished Educator Award by October 1 of each year.
 The nominating statement should be a thoughtful reflection of why the nominee is worthy of the award.
 The nominee is notified and provided the opportunity to accept or reject the nomination.
 Having won the award before does not preclude future nominations.
 The award, however, may not be given to the same person again for 4 years.

-Guidelines for Preparing Documentation – The Nominee will submit a teaching portfolio by the end of Fall Semester.
+Guidelines for Preparing Documentation – The Nominee will submit a teaching portfolio by January 15.
 The portfolio must document sustained contributions to learning and teaching with emphasis over the past four years at Mercer.
 The portfolio must include:

 - A statement of the Nominee's teaching philosophy.
-A well defined philosophy of teaching statement should reflect who the person is as a teacher and give some insight on the faculty member’s values and beliefs about teaching and learning.
-It should describe the persons goals for teaching and help clarify why one teaches and how one teaches.
+A well-defined philosophy of teaching statement should reflect who the Nominee is as a teacher and give some insight on the faculty member’s values and beliefs about teaching and learning.
+It should describe the Nominee’s goals for teaching and help clarify why one teaches and how one teaches.
 It provides a public statement for ones actions as a teacher.
 The statement should guide everything that occurs in classroom and experiential teaching.
 The entire basis for the portfolio should be described by the teaching philosophy statement.

 - A summary of the Nominee's major contributions to teaching.
 This section must include innovative educational activities such as special projects, model course or program development, novel or innovative teaching methods, or development of new assessment models.
 This section must make the case for the Nominee’s unique teaching qualities.